redpanda-data/connect/website/docs/components/outputs/azure_queue_storage.md

 BETA: This component is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with the component is found.

-Sends messages to an Azure Queue Storage queue.
+Sends messages to an Azure Storage Queue.

 Introduced in version 3.36.0.